Which University Has the Best Acceptance Rate?

 As a result, getting into any of the Ivy League schools is difficult.
 Each of them receives tens of thousands of applications each year, and only a small percentage of them are accepted.
 You might be curious about what is the hardest Ivy League to get into.

 Harvard seeks out students who are driven by a desire to make a difference in the world.
-Think about how you can benefit the campus community and spread the Harvard name throughout the world if you want to attend Harvard.
+If you want to attend Harvard, think about how you can demonstrate in your application how you can benefit the campus community and spread the name of Harvard throughout the world.

 Is It Better To Have a High or Low Acceptance Rate?